hindu-comm/mail_stream_indology/2015/04/Favour/64__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2015-April/040963.html)

-​Almost all MSS of the *Bhagavadgītā* have this Mālā text at the beginning, whether or not it is mentioned in catalogue entries.
+Almost all MSS of the *Bhagavadgītā* have this Mālā text at the beginning, whether or not it is mentioned in catalogue entries.
 Rather few BG MSS actually begin "dharmakṣetre kurukṣetre ..." in my experience.
 Best,
 Dominik
-​

 On 8 April 2015 at 08:54, Erik Reenberg Sand <ersand at hum.ku.dk> wrote: